Israel flags at the festival

 Is the Walk only for members of the Jewish community?

-No, pets are not allowed to participate in the event.
+No, pets are not allowed.

 Can I bring my own signs?